parkerqueen/parkerqueen.github.io/content/posts/the-lessons-we-paid-for-for-free/index.md

 The quote above holds true for all types of businesses but its intensity and vigor for services businesses is on another level altogether.
 Even if you've built significant Intellectual Property (processes or tech or both), people will remain a significant component of how you fulfill/service clients.

 Consequently, to grow, we found ourselves having to recruit more and more people.
 Even with our modest success, we found ourselves leading a pack of ~30 staff members just three years into our journey.
 (Real humans, not AI agents.
-The latter, for the foreseeable future, is impossible).
+The latter, for the foreseeable future, is [impossible](https://www.gartner.com/en/newsroom/press-releases/2025-06-25-gartner-predicts-over-40-percent-of-agentic-ai-projects-will-be-canceled-by-end-of-2027)).

 That meant they came with minds of their own, personal lives that bled into work, and ambitions that could easily outgrow our company.
 We had days where the team lost motivation to work and days where they were disgruntled at a recent company policy change.

-We could still manage (but certainly not lead) those 30 team members haphazardly by constantly entering firefighting mode.
+We could still manage (but not lead) those 30 team members haphazardly by constantly entering [firefighting](https://hbr.org/2000/07/stop-fighting-fires) mode.
 This terrible mode of existence had us jump from one problem to another, mandating that our day was never our own, requiring that instead of working on the business, we worked in the business.
 But it worked.

-The problem hit once we reached ~65 staff members: firefighting mode stopped working.
+The problem hit once we reached ~65 staff members: [firefighting](https://hbr.org/2000/07/stop-fighting-fires) mode stopped working.
 Things started breaking, goodwill with clients was affected, and the market handed us a harsh correction.
 We were beaten back to 45 staff members, and what was most exasperating was that in the six or so odd months we depleted in the firefighting mode, our organization did not grow because all of our time was spent putting out those endless fires.

 This is what the cliche "business is all about people" screams to tell you.
 It's not a phrase you speak aloud at the company All Hands and then forget its existence.
 Without thinking deeply about the people aspect of your company, it simply can't grow.
 This fact, in fact, is equally as important as having an exceptionally differentiated offer.